Pritam32/CareHive-HackOdisha-3.0/README.md

 Website Link: https://carehiveservices.netlify.app/

-# CAREHIVE
-"At CareHive, your safety is our top priority.
+At CareHive, your safety is our top priority.
 We employ stringent security measures to ensure the trustworthiness of our cooks, babysitters, and caretakers.
-Our thorough vetting process, including background checks and interviews, guarantees that you and your family can hire with confidence, providing peace of mind for your loved ones."
+Our thorough vetting process, including background checks and interviews, guarantees that you and your family can hire with confidence, providing peace of mind for your loved ones.

 About the 'TEAM' 🙌👋
 We are a dynamic and passionate team that came together to participate in the HackOdisha 3.0 Hackathon with our project, Project CAREHIVE.
 Each member of our team played a crucial role in bringing our innovative ideas to life and creating a functional and impressive solution.